All Episodes

 Let's repeal it with a specific date by which we then have to have the replacement done.

-And I'm okay with that too.
+And I'm okay with that, too.

-I don't think that's necessarily a bad option.
+I don't think that's necessarily a bad option, but are we talking about 2018?

-Are we talking talking about 2019?
+Are we talking about 2019?

 I mean, how far out do Republicans push this?

-Well, it should be no more than 2018, and if the insurance markets will permit, then December of 2017, that the insurance markets are such that we might have to go to 2018.
+And if the insurance markets will permit, then December of 2017, that the insurance markets are such that we might have to go to 2018.

-But as long as we have a repeal with a specific date for a full repeal, then we've kept our promise to the American people on the one hand, and on the other hand, we've given ourselves enough time to do what we're going to do, like interstate competition of health insurance carriers, like elimination of some of the antitrust exemptions that drive up costs.
+And on the other hand, we've given ourselves enough time to do what we're going to do, like interstate competition of health insurance carriers, like elimination of some of the antitrust exemptions that drive up costs.

-There are some free market principles that we can inject, uh, and we might even get some Democrats to help us if we're not asking them to vote for an outright repeal.
+There are some free market principles that we can inject, and we might even get some Democrats to help us if we're not asking them to vote for an outright repeal.

 Why is it that even the 2015 bill was not a complete repeal?